 • maintaining a consistent sleep routine

-When a person begins experiencing aura symptoms, it can be helpful to move into a quiet, dark room and close the eyes.
+When a person begins experiencing aura symptoms, moving into a quiet, dark room and closing the eyes can be helpful.
 Placing a cold compress on the forehead or the back of the neck may also help ease migraine pain.

-There are three main areas of treatment for migraine with aura.
-These are as follows:
+There are three main areas of treatment for migraine with aura:

-• acute treatments, such as medications to stop a migraine episode while it is happening or reduce its severity or duration
+Acute treatments include medications to stop a migraine episode while it is happening or reduce its severity or duration.

-• preventive treatments, such as medications designed to prevent migraine episodes from starting and reduce their frequency and severity
+These include medications that may prevent migraine episodes from starting and reduce their frequency and severity, such as:

 According to the American Migraine Foundation, a person needs emergency medical care if there is an immediate onset of symptoms or the symptoms do not go away within 60 minutes.

-Also, someone should contact the person’s doctor as soon as possible if they experience symptoms such as weakness on one side of the body or changes in alertness.
-Migraine increases a person’s risk factors for stroke, so a doctor will need to evaluate any symptoms related to stroke.
+People should also contact their doctor as soon as possible if they experience symptoms such as weakness on one side of the body or changes in alertness.
+Migraine with aura increases a person’s risk factors for stroke, so a doctor will need to evaluate any symptoms related to stroke.

-A person should also talk with their doctor if they find that their medication is no longer working.
-This could be due to an increase in symptoms, a change in other medications, or the onset of side effects from their other medications.
+Additionally, it is important to talk with a doctor if a medication is no longer working.
+This could be due to an increase in symptoms, a change in other medications, or the onset of side effects from those medications.

 Before starting or stopping any medication, a person should talk with their doctor.

-Migraine with aura can get worse for several reasons.
-These can include changes in other medical conditions, triggers, or hormones.
+Migraine with aura can get worse for several reasons, including changes in other medical conditions, triggers, or hormones.

-A person should talk with their doctor if they notice that their symptoms are changing, becoming more severe, or increasing in frequency.
+People should talk with a doctor if they notice that their symptoms are changing, becoming more severe, or increasing in frequency.